pnxenopoulos/awpy/README.md

 # You can also access the data in the file demoId_mapName.json, which is written in your working directory
 ```

+### Help!
+The parser returns weird rounds.
+Please note that the parser parses _everything_ in the demo.
+This means that you may have rounds from the warmup (denoted with the `isWarmup` flag), rounds that may have ended in a draw, and other odd-looking rounds.
+You will have to do your own cleaning, although we hope that whatever functions exist in `csgo.parser.cleaning` can help you.

-## Help!
-The parser doesn't work, is wrong, or lacks a feature
+### Help!
+The parser doesn't work or lacks a feature
 If you need help with the parser, join our [Discord](https://discord.gg/3JrhKYcEKW).
-Please note that CSGO demos are imperfect, but if you ask on Discord, we can try to figure out what the problem is.
-Also note that our library parses _everything_ it can.
-This means that some rounds you parse will need to be cleaned.
-We provide some functions for this in `csgo.parser.cleaning`.
+CSGO demos are oftentimes imperfect, but if you ask on Discord, we can try to figure out what the problem is.
+Also, note the help section above.
 If you come across any issue, whether a demo doesn't parse, parsed demo data is incorrect or you want a new feature, do not hesitate to open an issue or ask on [Discord](https://discord.gg/W34XjsSs2H).
 You can see open issues [here](https://github.com/pnxenopoulos/csgo/issues) and can visit [our documentation](https://github.com/pnxenopoulos/csgo/tree/main/csgo/docs) for more information on the library's capabilities.

 ## Examples and Papers
 Take a look at the following Jupyter notebooks provided in our `examples/` directory.
 These will help you get started parsing and analyzing CSGO data.